Ford F-150 Lightning: The best electric pickup truck in Canada

-The Ford F-150 is the best-selling vehicle in Canada—and you can get an all-electric version, the F-150 Lightning.
-See how much you could save on gas.
+The Ford F-150 is Canada’s best-selling vehicle, and the Lightning is its all-electric model.
+See what’s new for 2025, plus how much you could save on gas.

 Advertisement

-The Ford F-150 is the best-selling vehicle in Canada—and you can get an all-electric version, the F-150 Lightning.
-See how much you could save on gas.
+The Ford F-150 is Canada’s best-selling vehicle, and the Lightning is its all-electric model.
+See what’s new for 2025, plus how much you could save on gas.

 With various battery and motor combinations targeting a range of shoppers after a tech-savvy and fuel-free pickup truck experience, the F-150 Lightning comes packed with the latest in connectivity, safety and convenience tech—not to mention fully digital instrumentation, standard 4×4 and available range of over 480 kilometres.